Bath1988/Daily-Australian-Stock-Price-Prediction/README.md

 - **Scalability**: Ensure the application can handle increasing amounts of data and users (This is in production).
 - **Reproducibility**: Use containerization and infrastructure-as-code to ensure consistent deployment across environments.

+Final structure of the project will be similar to this.
+But this foldar structure can be changed as needed.
+The objective of this is only to understand different moving parts of the project.
 ```
 my-oci-project/
 ├── Dockerfile              # Dockerfile for containerization